 ii.
 Every candidate must be evaluated by the relevant academic unit in a letter to the appropriate Academic Dean, signed by the chair of the academic unit, or equivalent.
-The Dean reviews the reappointment recommendation and decides whether to reappoint the candidate.
+The Academic Dean reviews the reappointment recommendation and decides whether to recommend the candidate for reappointment to the Provost.